ietf-ivy-wg/network-inventory-location/draft-ietf-ivy-network-inventory-location.md

 The Network Inventory location model is to record physical locations, such as sites, building, equipment rooms, racks, and so on.
 Additionally, it includes provisions for physical addresses or geo- location data (geographic coordinates).
-The location model can extend the base network inventory {{!I-D.ietf-ivy-network-inventory-yang}} to enrich NEs with location information.
+The location model augments the base network inventory {{!I-D.ietf-ivy-network-inventory-yang}} to enrich NEs with location information.

-The Network Inventory location model is classified as a network configuration model (Section 4 of  {{?RFC8309}}).
+The Network Inventory location model is classified as a network model (Section 3.5.1 of {{?I-D.ietf-netmod-rfc8407bis}}).

 The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) defined in {{!RFC8342}}.

+Note: The NMDA design needs to be revisited once the module is stable per (Section 4.23.2 of  {{?I-D.ietf-netmod-rfc8407bis}}).

 ## Editorial Note (To be removed by RFC Editor)